 - Accessible Content - It is important to ensure that your content is fully accessible to all users, including but not limited to those who use assistive technology (e.g., screen readers).
 You can find information common accessibility considerations in KB User's Guide - General Info - How to Create Accessible Documents.

 - Grammar and Spelling - Accurate spelling and grammar are very important.
-Make sure to proofread documents after they are completed.
+Make sure to proofread articles after they are completed.
 Most major browsers have a built-in spell checker.
 Use that to verify correct spelling.

 - KnowledgeBase - verify spelling of the word "KnowledgeBase".
 It should be spelled as one word; capital K, capital B.

 Spacing After Periods - Use a single space after periods.
 Double-spacing is no longer the standard for digital content.